 Thromboembolic and cardiovascular disease

-We use NETs as a target to develop novel diagnostic assays and therapies for cardiovascular and thromboembolic diseases.
+We use Neutrophil Extracellular Traps as a target to develop novel diagnostic assays and therapies for cardiovascular and thromboembolic diseases.
 The projects are supported in part by a Marie Curie International Incoming Fellowship to Tobias Fuchs, by a PhD student fellowship to Chandini Rangaswamy from the German Academic Exchange Service (DAAD) and by start-up funding from the Foundation for Pathobiochemistry and Molecular Diagnostics of the German Society for Clinical Chemistry and Laboratory Medicine (DGKL).